 Warsaw’s Old Town

 On our first morning, we headed straight for the Old Town, which is as picturesque and quaint as the name suggests.
 Just a short walk from the city centre, we arrived for breakfast and set up camp at one of the many cafes.
-People-watching is a great way to spend time in any city and the Old Town offers plenty of opportunities to do just that.
+People-watching is a great way to spend time and the Old Town offers plenty of opportunities to do just that.

 Surprisingly, the Old Town isn’t actually old at all.
 The majority of the historical buildings were completely flattened by bombs during World War II and have been reconstructed over the years; a true testimony to the resiliency of the Polish people.
 According to history books and photographs, the Old Town looks as amazing today as it did before the war.